 attributes have been removed and some preprocessing has been performed.

 Your tasks in this problem are the following:

 - Examine the data for missing values.
 In case of categorical

 attributes, remove instances with missing values.
 In the case of numeric

 attributes, impute and fill-in the missing values using the attribute

-distribtions of numeric attributes, bar graphs showing value counts for
+distribtions of numeric attributes, and bar graphs showing value counts

 - Perform the following cross-tabulations